Paperwork - the somewhat dull but relatively vital bit….

 MOT & Vehicle Tax

 These need to be valid until the point you leave Europe.
 If you are driving home they also need to be valid for your home leg too.
-If you're buying your car in the UK these are passed over from the previous owner.
+If you're buying your car in the UK the remainder of the MOT can be passed over to the new owner, the vehicle tax needs to be bought afresh.

 MOT is valid for 12 months, vehicle tax is valid for 6 months or a year.